1 Introduction

 Dotus, son of Neonus, son of Hellen, son of Pronos, gave his name to Dotion, located on the Dotium Plain in Thessaly.
 [58]

-The Dotium Plain, vacated by the Pelasgians, was replaced by the Perrhaiboi and Aenianians, who lived near the Peneus River.
+After the Pelasgians departed, the Dotium Plain was settled by the Perrhaiboi and Aenianians, who had previously lived near the Peneius River.
 [59]

-Pronous lived in Phthia, founded by Phthius, son of Larisa, daughter of Pelasgus, who had migrated to Thessaly from Argos.
+Pronous settled in Phthia after the descendants of Phthius, son of Larisa, daughter of Pelasgus, departed.
 [60]

 5.1 Neonus, son of Hellen, son of Pronous